jupyterhub/mybinder.org-user-guide/doc/using.rst

 * The code you want users to run.
 This might be a collection of Jupyter notebooks or scripts.
-* One (or many) text files that specify the requirements of your code.
-  For a complete list, see :ref:`config-files`.

-Configuration text files should be either in the **root** of your repository, or in a folder in the root of the repository that is called ``binder``.
-E.g., ``myrepo/binder/requirements.txt``.
+* Configuration files (one or more text files) that specify the requirements for building your project's code.
+For a complete list of supported files, see :ref:`config-files`.
+Configuration files may be placed in the root of your repository or in a ``binder/`` folder in the repository's root (i.e. ``myproject/binder/``).
+If a ``binder/`` folder is used, Binder will only read configuration files from that location and will ignore those in the repository's root.

 .. tip::